a-littlebit/node-regkey/README.md

 }
 ```

-The value field reads the registry item as a string, and data reads it as a buffer
+The value field reads the registry item according to its value type, and data reads it as a buffer

 Assignments to both of them have the same effect

-You can also call getStringValue to directly get the value string
+You can also call getStringValue to directly get the value as a string

 ```
 const value = myKey.getStringValue('some-value')